pbklink/motif-core/etc/motif-core.api.md

     Online = 2,
     // (undocumented)
     Starting = 1
 }

+// Warning: (ae-missing-release-tag) "SettingsedNotificationChannel" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SettingsedNotificationChannel extends NotificationChannel {
+    // (undocumented)
+    settings: ZenithProtocolCommon.NotificationChannelSettings;
+}

 // Warning: (ae-missing-release-tag) "SettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)